China's appetite for pork spurs $4.7 billion Smithfield buy

 The CFIUS review process comes at a time of sour relations between the United States and China over cross-border deals.

-A $20.1 billion bid by Japan's SoftBank Corp (9984.T) to control U.S. wireless carrier Sprint Nextel Corp (S.N) has fanned fears of Chinese cyber-attacks against the United States.
-SoftBank uses equipment made by China's Huawei Technologies Co Ltd HWT.UL and ZTE Corp (000063.SZ) (0763.HK).
+A $20.1 billion bid by Japan's SoftBank Corp to control U.S. wireless carrier Sprint Nextel Corp has fanned fears of Chinese cyber-attacks against the United States.
+SoftBank uses equipment made by China's Huawei Technologies Co Ltd and ZTE Corp.

 Last year, the House Intelligence Committee urged U.S. telecoms firms to steer clear of those firms, saying potential Chinese state influence posed a threat to U.S. security.